-25 And as they bound him with thongs, Paul said unto the
+25 And as they bound him with thongs, Paul said unto the centurion that stood by, Is it lawful for you to scourge a man that is a Roman, and uncondemned?

 26 When the centurion heard that, he went and told the chief captain, saying, Take heed what thou doest: for this man is a Roman.